firebitsbr/fraud-detection-neuromorphic/reports/PROMPT_CHAT.md

 Especialista in Banks and Fintechs

-→ Não use texto genérico
+→ Not use text generic

-Toda documentação shorld be especístays, técnica and profunda.
+Toda documentation shorld be especístays, technical and profunda.

 → Pretor for GitHub

-As pastas criadas shorldm be prontas to:
+How pastas criadas shorldm be prontas to:

 git init
 git add .
-git withmit -m "Projeto Neuromórfico X"
+git commit -m "Project Neuromórfico X"